 Joan was born to New Yorkers in Phoenix, Arizona.
 She studied with author Thaisa Frank (no relation) at the University of California in Berkeley, CA, and holds an MFA in creative fiction from Warren Wilson College in Asheville, NC.

-Past honors include the Richard Sullivan Prize, Dana Award, and notable others.
-Joan has received grants from the Barbara Deming Memorial Fund, Ludwig Vogelstein Foundation, and Sonoma Arts Council; been a two-time nominee for the Northern California Book Award in Fiction, and named a San Francisco Library and Berkeley Public Library Literary Laureate.
+Past honors include the Richard Sullivan Prize, Dana Award, Iowa Writing Award, and notable others.
+Joan has received grants from the Barbara Deming Memorial Fund, Ludwig Vogelstein Foundation, and Sonoma Arts Council; she has been nominated twice for the Northern California Book Award in Fiction, and named a San Francisco Library and Berkeley Public Library Literary Laureate.
 She has taught creative writing at San Francisco State University, and continues to offer private consultation.

 Joan also reviews literary fiction and nonfiction for The Washington Post, among other venues.
 She lives in Northern California.